Tragic chain of events devastate Tongan community after deadly Oakland police chase

 His mother broke her back.
 His two cousins were sent to the hospital with minor injuries and have since been discharged.

-"Everybody was there at the wrong time," said Finau, one of Soakai's many cousins and member of the biker club, told KTVU on Thursday.
+"Everybody was there at the wrong time," said Finau, one of Soakai's many cousins and member of the biker club.

 Finau stayed at the scene until sunrise, watching as investigators interviewed witnesses.
 He borrowed a broom from a store owner and swept the street from debris with other bike club members.
 They created a sidewalk memorial where family and friends have gathered every day since to mourn the tragic loss of Soakai.